 Overcoming an addiction is a serious business, but this doesn’t mean that enjoyment is off the menu here at Hope Rehab.
 In fact, we see fun excursions and activities as a key element of your treatment.
 We are going to teach you how to enjoy life again because we know this is going to increase your commitment to sobriety.

 A Bridge to Sober Living

 You have suffered due to the process of addiction.
 The only good news is that the level of pain has now reached a point where you feel ready to change – you feel sick and tired of being sick and tired.
 The negative consequences of the behaviour gives you a great reason to quit, but it might not be enough to keep you sober long-term.
 This is because the memory of the pain of addiction fades over time, and you can start to question if it was really all that bad.
 In order to stay sober long-term, you need to learn to love this lifestyle, and this is what you start to do with our rehab excursions and activities.
-One of the unique features of the Hope Rehab programme is that we emphasize the importance of outdoor therapy.
+One of the unique features of the Hope Rehab program is that we emphasize the importance of outdoor therapy.

-Sunday activity Koh Si Chang
+Weekends on the Beach: Sunday Activity Koh Si Chang

 Most weekends we take all our clients on the short and pleasant ferry ride across to the island of Si Chang for a well-earned break.
 The island is within easy reach of Hope Rehab – it’s just 30 minutes away from Si Racha by boat.
 This is by far our most popular excursion destination.